 Aspie — Someone with Asperger syndrome.

-Asperger syndrome — A neurological disorder that affects a person’s ability to read body language and facial expressions, respond to social cues, and understand their own emotions.
+Asperger syndrome — A neurological condition that affects a person’s ability to read body language and facial expressions, respond to social cues, and understand their own emotions.
 Aspies are typically of normal to above-normal intelligence, and have issues relating to other people.
 Wikipedia article.

 associated — Experiencing an event or memory from the point of view of someone involved in the action, rather than observing the action like it was a movie.
 If you are associated into your external experience now, you are experiencing it from within your own body: seeing with your own eyes, hearing with your own ears, feeling your own body and emotions.
 If you associate into someone else’s point of view, you see as if from their eyes, hear as if from their ears, and experience as if from their body.
 Compare disassociated.